boredzo/libtiming/README.md

 ## What's needed?

 - More test cases.
+For example:
-For example, it would probably be nice to test that the maximums are truly enforced.
+  - It would probably be nice to test that the maximums are truly enforced.
+  - It would also be good to test it with a serial queue.